WarRaft/blp-thumb-win-rs/README.md

 the DLL.

 blp-thumb-win-rs provides native Windows Explorer integration for BLP image files.
-It implements both a thumbnail handler and a preview handler as a COM DLL written in Rust, and ships a small installer that registers the COM classes and shell bindings so Explorer will show thumbnails and preview-pane content for `.blp` files.
+It implements a thumbnail handler as a COM DLL written in Rust and ships a small installer that registers the shell bindings so Explorer shows rich thumbnails for `.blp` files.
+The preview pane is configured to reuse this thumbnail instead of a dedicated preview handler.

 ## What it does

-- Builds a COM DLL (`blp_thumb_win.dll`) which exposes two COM classes:
+- Builds a COM DLL (`blp_thumb_win.dll`) which exposes a thumbnail provider.
-  - A thumbnail provider (BLP thumbnail handler)
-  - A preview handler (BLP preview handler)
-- Produces an installer executable that embeds the DLL and writes registry entries (HKLM/HKCU) to register the handlers and helper keys.
+- Produces an installer executable that embeds the DLL and writes registry entries (HKCU) to register the handler and helper keys for the current user.
 - Adds verbose registry-logging while installing so you can inspect exactly which keys and values are written.